 Surges is clearly not a SaaS company but some of my marketing agency clients are.
 I’m therefore very close to their customer engagement stacks - both off-the-shelf and custom-made - and what they can and can’t, should and shouldn’t be doing.
 Userlist granted me access for the purposes of this review, first in paid beta and then as a fully-fledged product.
 We tested the core features and we will be back when future updates are released.

 There are no affiliate links within this review.
+However, there is an exclusive 30% off Userlist promo code for our readers!

 On top of the worksheets and templates, Userlist welcomes new users with a free onboarding consultation with its founders.
 Use this time as you want, whether it’s to ask a question about technical setup or some strategic advice about your email automations and user onboarding.
+You can also tune into their podcast, Better Done Than Perfect.

 Clearly it benefits nobody to send or receive one homogeneous message.
-Feed user events and properties into Userlist via their API then use it to match messages to their behaviour at every lifecycle stage.
-Ideal if customers have gone quiet or are failing to use your SaaS product to its full potential.
+Feed source, user events and properties into Userlist via their API then use it to match messages to their behaviour at every lifecycle stage.
+Ideal if prospects have gone quiet or if customers are failing to use your SaaS product to its full potential.
 Nice touches include adding time delays to certain messages and setting the conditions for messages to stop e.g. if a user is already using the advanced feature you’re talking about.

 Basing email workflows on speculative scenarios is all very well but does it actually reflect reality?
 See individual user journeys and respond to what people are actually doing (or not doing) in your SaaS app.
 The intel is kept high level, allowing you to easily spot conversation starters and compare their behaviour to that of other customers.